Our Strategic framework 2017-2021 outlines our vision, objectives, strategies, performance indicators and risk management environment.

-The strategies we implement reflect the requirements of the Queensland Mental Health Commission Act 2013 and include:
+The strategies we implement reflect the functions of the Commission under the Act, and include:

 We are required to develop a whole of government strategic plan in consultation with consumers, families, carers, government and non-government stakeholders.
 The Commission’s role is then to facilitate, support and report on implementation of the Queensland Mental Health, Drug and Alcohol Strategic Plan more>

 We undertake reviews and research and prepare reports to provide advice and inform decision-making, build the evidence-base, support innovation and identify good practice more>